Spectralite/Quantum-Circuit-Optimiser/README.md

-#  Quantum Circuit er
+#  Quantum Circuit Optimiser

 ##  Overview

-The **Quantum Circuit er** is a Python-based tool built with [Qiskit](https://qiskit.org/) to optimize quantum circuits for performance and compatibility with real quantum hardware.
+The **Quantum Circuit Optimiser** is a Python-based tool built with [Qiskit](https://qiskit.org/) to optimize quantum circuits for performance and compatibility with real quantum hardware.
 It leverages multiple optimization techniques — from commutative gate reordering to hardware-specific transpilation — to reduce circuit depth and gate count while preserving output fidelity.

 This project includes implementations of **Grover’s** and **Shor’s** algorithms and demonstrates how ation strategies can significantly improve execution efficiency on NISQ-era devices.
 ---